tildeee/oo-ride-share/README.md

 Each `Driver` has:
 - an ID, name, and vehicle identification number
   - Each vehicle identification number should be a specific length to ensure it is a valid vehicle identification number
+- a list of trip instances that only this driver has taken

 Each `Driver` instance is able to:
-- retrieve the list of trip instances that only this driver has taken
 - retrieve an average rating for that driver based on all trips taken

 You should be able to:
-- retrieve all drivers from the CSV file
 - find a specific driver using their numeric ID

 #### Passenger
 Each `Passenger` has:
 - an ID, name and phone number
+- a list of trip instances that only this passenger has taken

 Each `Passenger` instance is able to:
-- retrieve the list of trip instances that only this passenger has taken
-- retrieve the list of all previous driver instances associated with trips this passenger has taken (through the trips functionality listed in the previous bullet)
+- retrieve the list of all previous driver instances associated with trips this passenger has taken

 You should be able to:
-- retrieve all passengers from the CSV file
 - find a specific passenger using their numeric ID

 #### Trip
 Each `Trip` has:
-- an ID, passenger ID, a driver ID, date, rating
+- an ID, passenger, a driver, date, rating
   - Each rating should be within an acceptable range (1-5)

 Each `Trip` instance is able to:
 - retrieve the associated driver instance through the driver ID
 - retrieve the associated passenger instance through the passenger ID

+#### TripDispatcher
+The `TripDispatcher` has:
+- a collection of `Driver`s
+- a collection of `Passenger`s
+- a collection of `Trip`s

+The `TripDispatcher` has the following responsibilities:
+- load collections of `Driver`s, `Passenger`s, and `Trip`s from CSV files
+- store and manage this data into separate collections

+The `TripDispatcher` does the following:
+- on instantiation, loads and creates `Trip`s, `Passenger`s, and `Driver`s and stores them into collections

-You should be able to:
+The `TripDispatcher` instance is able to:
+- retrieve the collection of `Trip`s, `Passenger`s, and `Driver`s
-- find all trip instances for a given driver ID
+- find an instance of `Driver` given an ID
-- find all trip instances for a given passenger ID
+- find an instance of `Passenger` given an ID

-- retrieve all trips from the CSV file
+By the end of this project, a `TripDispatcher` will be able to:
+- create new trips with assigning appropriate passengers and drivers

 ## Getting Started
 This is a level 3, individual project.